Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevOps & System & Tech.md

 - [Calico](https://www.tigera.io/project-calico/): Calico is a networking and security solution that enables `Kubernetes` workloads and non-Kubernetes/legacy workloads to communicate seamlessly and securely.
 - [flannel](https://github.com/flannel-io/flannel) : A network fabric for containers, designed for `Kubernetes`
 - [weave](https://github.com/weaveworks/weave) : Simple, resilient multi-host containers networking and more.

+## Service Mesh

+- [Istio](https://istio.io/): Service Mesh.
+Simplified.
+Easily build cloud native workloads securely and reliably with `Istio`, with or without sidecars.
+- [linkerd](https://linkerd.io/2.15/overview/): Linkerd is a _service mesh_ for Kubernetes.
+It makes running services easier and safer by giving you runtime debugging, observability, reliability, and security—all without requiring any changes to your code.
+- [consul](https://developer.hashicorp.com/consul/docs?product_intent=consul): Consul is a multi-networking tool that offers a fully-featured service mesh solution.
+It solves the networking and security challenges of operating microservices and cloud infrastructure in multi-cloud and hybrid cloud environments

+## Service Proxy

+- [envoy](https://www.envoyproxy.io/docs/envoy/v1.31.0/) : Envoy is an L7 proxy and communication bus designed for large modern service oriented architectures
+- [traefik proxy](https://doc.traefik.io/traefik/) : Traefik is an [open-source](https://github.com/traefik/traefik) _Edge Router_ that makes publishing your services a fun and easy experience
+- [HAProxy](https://docs.haproxy.org/) : HAProxy is a free, very fast and reliable reverse-proxy offering [high availability](http://en.wikipedia.org/wiki/High_availability), [load balancing](http://en.wikipedia.org/wiki/Load_balancer), and proxying for TCP and HTTP-based applications

 ## Terraform workflow automation